Netru Indru Naalai (2008 film)

-Netru Indru Naalai is a 2008 Indian Tamil-language film produced by Nukarapu Surya Prakasa Rao and directed by Lakshmikant Chenna.
-The film stars Ravi Krishna and Rekha Vedavyas (credited as Akshara).
+Netru Indru Naalai is a 2008 Indian Tamil-language film written and directed by Lakshmikanth Chenna.
+The film stars Ravi Krishna and Rekha Vedavyas (credited as Akshara) with Tamannaah Bhatia in a guest appearance.
 The film was simultaneously made in Telugu as Ninna Nedu Repu.
 The music was composed by Anil, and the film released on 9 October 2008.

 Plot

-A dejected youth Vetri / Vijay decides to end his life on a railway track.
+A dejected youth Vetri (Vijay in Telugu) decides to end his life on a railway track.
 On the tracks, he sees the dead body of a youth called Kishore and takes away his mobile phone.
 The call he attends over the phone brings him fortune.
 He gets richer, and money starts coming to him from all quarters.
+On other hand, a new girl named Swapna, who knew Kishore but never met him, also enters Vetri's life.
 Fate takes a different turn.
-A baddie in the city, Moddu Poorana, calls up and threatens Vetri / Vijay.
-On other hand, a new girl named Swapna, who knew Kishore but never met him, also enters Vetri / Vijay's life.
-How Vetri / Vijay manages to put together the pieces of his new life and escape from the deadly goons forms rest of the story.
+A baddie in the city, Poorana, calls up and threatens Vetri.
+How he manages to put together the pieces of his new life and escape from the deadly goons forms rest of the story.